What’s Trending: Big Pharma’s Partnering Deals with Emerging Pharma

 Inside key deals

 Deal-making among the large bio/pharmaceutical companies and smaller companies is an important source of product innovation in the industry.
 The deals are important for seeing what pipeline contenders or technologies that the large companies see value for their drug-development activities and which smaller companies show potential.
-A roundup of some key deals, several billion-dollar-plus deals, announced thus far in 2024 is below.
+A roundup of key deals, including several billion-dollar-plus moves, announced thus far in 2024 is below.

 AbbVie.
 AbbVie made several interesting deals thus far in 2024.
 In May (May 2024), AbbVie and Gilgamesh Pharmaceuticals, a New York-based bio/pharmaceutical company, announced a collaboration and option-to-license agreement to develop therapies for psychiatric disorders, in a deal worth up to $2 billion ($65 million upfront and $1.95 billion in milestone payments).
 The collaboration will use AbbVie’s expertise in psychiatry disorders and Gilgamesh’s research platform to discover neuroplastogens.
 AbbVie and Gilgamesh agreed to research and develop a portfolio of therapeutics for psychiatric disorders.
 Upon exercise of the option, AbbVie will lead development and commercialization activities.
 Gilgamesh will receive an upfront payment of $65 million from AbbVie and is eligible to receive up to $1.95 billion in aggregate option fees and milestones as well as tiered royalties from mid-single to low-double digits on net sales.